anderswallace/spotify-app/README.md

 Spotify web app to create playlists based on user-provided BPM

-## Running this project
+## Installation and configuration

 First, install necessary dependencies:

-## `npm install`
+`npm install`

-Additionally, edit the contents of your `.env` file and replace it with your own `CLIENT_ID` and `CLIENT_SECRET`.
+* Additionally, edit the contents of your `.env` file and replace it with your own `CLIENT_ID` and `CLIENT_SECRET`.
 You can obtain these from the [Spotify Dashboard](https://developer.spotify.com/dashboard).

+## Running this project

-In the project directory, you can run:
+In the main project directory, you can run:

-## `npm start`
+`npm start`

-There is a third party library used to concurrently run the server and client, so when you use `npm start` they will both launch.
+There is a third party library used to concurrently run the server and client, so when you run `npm start` they will both launch in one terminal.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.